openshift/oc/README.md

 	$ export OPENSHIFT_SDN=ovs-simple
 	$ vagrant up

-NOTE: OpenShift Origin 1.0 has been released [releases page](https://github.com/openshift/origin/releases).
-Feedback, suggestions, and testing are all welcome!
+##### Manually add nodes to a master

 Steps to create manually create an OpenShift cluster with openshift-sdn.
-This requires that each machine (master, minions) have compiled `openshift` and `openshift-sdn` already.
+This requires that each machine (master, nodes) have compiled `openshift` and `openshift-sdn` already.
 Check [here](https://github.com/openshift/origin) for OpenShift instructions.
 Ensure 'openvswitch' is installed and running (`yum install -y openvswitch && systemctl enable openvswitch && systemctl start openvswitch`).
 Also verify that the `DOCKER_OPTIONS` variable is unset in your environment, or set to a known-working value (e.g. `DOCKER_OPTIONS='-b=lbr0 --mtu=1450 --selinux-enabled'`).
 If you don't know what to put there, it's probably best to leave it unset. :)

 Security!!!
 -------------------